jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 How can this work if we don't use inheritance?

-The answer is that while we avoid inheritance of classes, we can still implement interfaces.
+The answer is that while we avoid inheritance of classes, we can still use **interfaces**.
 Implementing an interface is a lot like creating a subclass, except that the methods we are implementing don't have any actual "body code" (code which does stuff) in the interface definition.